-- Pirate/Star Wars/Super hero clothes: depending on the cruise that you are attending you will most definitely have a chance to dress up on this very special night!
+- Pirate/Star Wars/Super hero clothes: depending on the Disney Cruise that you are attending you will most definitely have a chance to dress up on this very special night!
 Dress ups are NOT just for the kids so have fun with this!

 What Clothes to Pack for your Kids

 Ziplock bags can come in super handy when packing outfits for your kids.
 If you have packing cubes they work wonderfully as well.
 Last year I packed each outfit in a labeled ziplock bag so I knew exactly what the kids would be wearing each day.
 One thing that was especially nice was the ability to put some wet things away on the last day without getting all of our other belongings wet.